felipeltr/toansioso/README.md

 To configure the database connection, create a file named `dburi.txt` on `/var/w3`.
 Inside this file, paste the MongoDB database URI.

-To configure the email account, first update the e-mail address info that you`re going to use on `app/mailer.js`, then create a file named `mailpw.txt` on `/var/w3`.
+To configure the email account, first update the e-mail address info that you are going to use on `app/mailer.js`, then create a file named `mailpw.txt` on `/var/w3`.
 Inside this file, paste the e-mail account password.

 Change your working directory to `/var/w3/toansioso` and run the following command to install the required Node packages.
 ```